Shahjahanabad: Banta

-Old Famous Jalebi Wala

-This jalebi shop in Old Delhi, aptly named, 'Old Famous Jalebi Wala', has been around since 1884; having been in operation for the past four generations of the family now.
-The jalebi shop was established by Late Sh.
-Lala Nem Chand Jain in the year 1884.
-He was a native of Agra's Hari Ki Garhi village.
-He migrated to Delhi with just INR 2 in his pocket that he got as a dowry in his marriage and opened a shop with that money.
-He experimented with many recipes before finally making and selling the jalebis that have such a fan following now.
-It is his secret recipe that is followed until today.
-This Chandni Chowk based shop has piping hot, thick and juicy, freshly made jalebis that they offer.
-Their USP is that they use desi khandsari sugar for making the syrup instead of regular sugar, and the jalebis are prepared using desi ghee, cooked over coal-fire.
-The view of the jalebis being made is a visual delight as it is done live right in front in a small shop at the corner of Dariba Kalan Road.

 Economic structure

 Old Delhi has markets running through its streets.
 The area is vast and multiple products are being sold.
 Most of them are wholesale sellers and have been selling their products for many years.
-One such business is Gulab Singh Johrimal was established in Dariba Kalan in 1816 mainly as an attar (perfume) manufacturing business.
+One such business is Gulab Singh Johrimal (a perfumery) which was established in Dariba Kalan in 1816 mainly as an attar (perfume) manufacturing business.
 Since then they have diversified into compounding, incense and toilet soap manufacture.
 Their retail outlet in Chandni Chowk was started later on.
-Another such shop is Harnarains manufacturers of pickles and preserves, located in Khari Baoli.
+Another such shop is Harnarains (manufacturers of pickles and preserves), located in Khari Baoli.
 Under operation since 1944, it is one of the older shops currently located in Old Delhi.
 Some migrants sell products like clothes, fruits etc. The sellers of one product often form an association to serve their interests and negotiate with the local government and other official bodies.
 The Old Delhi area and its markets are governed by the Municipal Corporation of Delhi (MCD).